TelegramMessenger/Telegram-iOS/README.md

 From our experience, 3rd-party libraries usually reside inside a subdirectory (let's call our subdirectory `Vendor`), so if you don't have your project organized with a subdirectory for libraries, now would be a great start for it.
 To continue our example,  create a folder called `Vendor` inside your project directory and move the unzipped `HockeySDK-iOS`-folder into it.

-The SDK comes in three flavours:
+The SDK comes in four flavours:

+  * Default SDK without Feedback `HockeySDK.embeddedframework`
-  * Full featured `HockeySDK.embeddedframework`
+  * Full featured SDK with Feedback: `HockeySDK.embeddedframework` in the subfolder `HockeySDKAllFeatures`.
-  * Crash reporting only: `HockeySDK.framework` in the subfolder `HockeySDKCrashOnly`
+  * Crash reporting only: `HockeySDK.framework` in the subfolder `HockeySDKCrashOnly`.
   * Crash reporting only for extensions: `HockeySDK.framework` in the subfolder `HockeySDKCrashOnlyExtension` (which is required to be used for extensions).

-Our examples will use the full featured SDK (`HockeySDK.embeddedframework`).
+Our examples will use the **default** SDK (`HockeySDK.embeddedframework`).

 <a id="setupxcode"></a>